chenyang4278/chenyang4278/README.md

 ## About Me

 Hi, I’m Chen!
-I'm a Statistics and Computer Science student at Purdue.
+I'm a Computer Science and Statistics Student at Purdue.

 Right now I'm focusing on building a strong foundation in math, programming, and machine learning.